-Drivers are required by the City of Seattle to display the Lyft emblem (pictured above) while in driver mode.
+Drivers are required by the City of Seattle to display the Lyft emblem (pictured below) while in driver mode.

 You'll receive your Lyft emblem at an inspection event or in the mail.
 The Lyft emblem should be displayed in the lower corner of your windshield on the passenger side every time you enter driver mode.
 Make sure to remove the emblem when you are not in driver mode.

-When you receive your For-Hire Permit from the City of Seattle, you'll also be given a green TNC decal.
+When you receive your For-Hire Permit from King County, you'll also be given a green TNC decal.
 This should be placed in your windshield and kept there at all times while in driver mode.
-Scroll down for more information about the For-Hire Permit

 Keep these in your vehicle:

 - City of Seattle business license

 - City of Tacoma business license (Tacoma only)

 - Seattle Quiz

 - City of Seattle and Washington State Business Licenses